Program Requirements

 SOC 4831Global Racial Systems3

-WGSS 3041Making Sex and Gender: Understanding the History of the Body3
+WGSS 3055Making Sex and Gender: Understanding the History of the Body3

 WGSS 4150Feminist Literary and Cultural Theory3

-Students choose nine courses from current European-focused course offerings in the following departments.* All courses must be approved by the student's Global Studies advisor in order to count for the major.
-Visit the concentration webpage and concentration course list for the full list of options.
+Students choose seven courses from current European-focused course offerings in the following departments.* All courses must be approved by the student's Global Studies advisor in order to count for the major.
+Visit the concentration webpage and concentration course list for the most current and full list of options.

 African and African American Studies